-By looking back over the last several years and observing the big brands’ improvised plans into their own markets, we withdraw the top 8 eCommerce trends going on globally.
-And we would love to share all these straight-forward thoughts in this roundup article.
+By looking back over the last several years and observing the big brands’ improvised plans for their own markets, we withdraw the top 8 eCommerce trends going on globally.
+And we would love to share all these straightforward thoughts in this roundup article.

 1. Amazon and other multi-vendor marketplaces soar in revenue